ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 technologies become available.
 The taxonomy of interface types on a given Transport Services system is implementation-specific.

-Interface types should not be treated as a proxy for properties of interfaces such as metered or unmetered network access.
+Interface types SHOULD NOT be treated as a proxy for properties of interfaces such as metered or unmetered network access.
 If an application needs to prohibit metered interfaces, this should be specified via Provisioning Domain attributes (see {{prop-pvd}}) or another specific property.